-- Select goals and click on “funnel visualisation”
+- Select goals and click on “funnel visualization.”

 You see a report like this:

-So here you can see the pages that bring most email signups for you.
-These are actually the pages which have potential to generate more money for you.
+So here you can see the pages that bring the most email signups for you.
+These are actually the pages that have the potential to generate more money for you.

 Pick one of these pages and improve their content to maximize its performance.